zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm an undergraduate student at the University of Michigan, majoring in Computer Science.
-I'm passionate about deep learning models, web technologies and entrepreneurship.
+I'm passionate about training unified foundation models that accept multimodal inputs, including touch, images, videos, language, and audio.
+I'm enthusiastic about building efficient multimodal models by efficiently fine-tuning pre-trained unimodal models using a limited amount of downstream data and improving unimodal accuracy by transferring representations learned from other modalities.

-I’m interested in both the academia and the entrepreneurial world.
-I'm always interested in designing efficient algorithms and methods that handle large amounts of data, and I was fortunate to be advised by Professor [Minji Kim](https://www.michiganmedicine.org/profile/10026/minji-kim) and Dr. [Jane Huggins](https://medicine.umich.edu/dept/mni/jane-huggins-phd) at the U-M Minji Lab and Direct Brain Interface Lab, respectively.
-I also co-founded Collage, an EdTech startup to assist students with course scheduling.
+I've designed efficient algorithms and methods that handle large amounts of data, and I was fortunate to be advised by Professor [Minji Kim](https://www.michiganmedicine.org/profile/10026/minji-kim) and Dr. [Jane Huggins](https://medicine.umich.edu/dept/mni/jane-huggins-phd) at the U-M Minji Lab and Direct Brain Interface Lab, respectively.

+I'm also interested in entrepreneurship and web technologies.
+I co-founded Collage, an EdTech startup to assist students with course scheduling using LLM agents.

 Feel free to contact me at zhangzzc@umich.edu.
 I’m always open to a coffee chat.
 {style="text-align: left;"}